Create a free profile to get unlimited access to exclusive show news, updates, and more!

 RELATED: How Ryan Eggold and Reid Scott Knew Each Other Before Playing Brothers on Law & Order

-So, Vincent came up with another option: he suggested that Matt, who he said ran with a “colorful crowd” full of “some real criminals,” work off his debt by becoming an informant to help police with other cases.
+So, Vincent came up with another option: he suggested that Matt, whom he said ran with a “colorful crowd” full of “some real criminals,” work off the charges by becoming an informant to help police with other cases.

 How Det.
 Riley’s brother got involved in a murder case